💬

 5.1.1.
 Prior approval

-Subject to the approval of the Estate, the Client may install a round swimming pool with a maximum size of 12' or a spa on his Land.
+Subject to written approval from the Estate, the Client may install a round swimming pool with a maximum size of 12' or a spa on his Land.

 Under no circumstances are pool platforms permitted.
 The pool must not be inflatable.